codecrafting-io/AdvancedPathTracingCP2077/README.md

   - **Psycho**: Flatlines your GPU 💀 🥵.
 Changes back to ReSTIR DI to have the cleanest image between all modes, with less noise.
 Acts more like offline rendering, although can look too bright or miss some contact shadows.
 - **Path Tracing Modes:**
   - **ReSTIR DI + ReGIR GI**: Uses the Reservoir-based Grid Importance Sampling, for a world space light sampling on top of ReSTIR, but only for GI.
 Can look better but with some extra noise when using Ray Reconstruction.
   - **ReGIR DI/GI**: Uses ReGIR for both GI and DI.
-DI may loose specular detail on some surfaces.
+DI may lose specular detail on some surfaces.
   - **ReSTIR DI/GI**: Reservoir SpatioTemporal Importance samples for Global Illumination, is a screen space light sampling used to illuminate secondary surfaces.
 This is the vanilla mode
   - **ReSTIR DI**: This is the older PT from update 2.0, used with DI and naive GI.
 Allows control of rays per pixel and bounces per ray (also for Photo Mode screenshots)
 - **Path Tracing Quality:**
   - **Vanilla**: Default game quality
   - **Performance**: Faster but noisier
-  - **Balanced**: Improves over Vanilla by loosing up to 3%
+  - **Balanced**: Improves over Vanilla by losing up to 3%
   - **Quality**: Heavy but less noise and higher quality
   - **Psycho**: Flatline your GPU 💀
 - **Light Frame Accumulation:** Defines ReSTIR DI light reservoir frame accumulation: